cysouw/diathesis/text/c04_reflexive.md

 The verb *denken* only occurs in this structure in the rather old-fashioned usage with the meaning 'to imagine' [@next].

 ::: ex
-Ich denke mir den Vorgang in folgender Weise.
-(DWDS: Weismann, August: Das Keimplasma.
+Ich denke mir den Vorgang in folgender Weise.^[~~DWDS~~: Weismann, August: Das Keimplasma.
 Eine Theorie der Vererbung.
-Jena, 1892.)
+Jena, 1892.]
 :::

 The verb *merken* only occurs in this structure in the meaning 'to remember' [@next a], and not in the usage of *bemerken* [@next b] or *anmerken* [@next c].